 Bex MacFife (she & they, interchangeably) is a white non-binary PhD Candidate at the University of Oregon.

-Additionally, they are a team member with the “Trans Resilience and Health in Sociopolitical Contexts Study” (transresiliencestudy.com), a longitudinal multi-method and interdisciplinary project which captured the experiences of trans people in four separate states over the course of the COVID-19 pandemic and the 2020 election cycle.
+They are a team member with the “Trans Resilience and Health in Sociopolitical Contexts Study” (transresiliencestudy.com), a longitudinal multi-method and interdisciplinary project which captured the experiences of trans people in four separate states over the course of the COVID-19 pandemic and the 2020 election cycle.

 CV (pdf)